leoarthurwall/Inov8WebBuild/README.md

 I didn't manage to get it to work.
 So this will be something I look into in the future to help improve performance.

-For now I will use conditional rendering media queries.
+For now I will use conditional rendering media queries to display images based on device size.

 ## FUTURE MOVES